Gooru/ln-quizzes/README.md

 #### Configuring the embedded application
 When embedding the application you can pass several options

-* token, it should be a valid gooru token, when present the application would try to authentication using that token, otherwise it will authenticated anonymously
+* token, it should be a valid token, when present the application would try to authentication using that token, otherwise it will be authenticated anonymously
 * transition, it is use to tell the application to navigate to a specific page, you need to provide the parameters matching the ember route, see public/embedded.html for an example

 ### Continuous Integration